 Students are expected to assume responsibility for knowing the rules, regulations, and policies of the university; to learn the requirements pertaining to their degree program; and to consult the catalog, registration guidelines, and degree plans for their major.

-Credit by Examination.
-A matriculated student may attempt credit by examination (see Undergraduate Admissions catalog section).
+Credit by Examination – A matriculated student may attempt credit by examination (see Undergraduate Admissions).

-Ineligible Registration.
-The College of Human Sciences reserves the right to drop any ineligibly registered student from a course for reasons such as lower- or upper-division rule infractions, lack of prerequisites, GPA requirements, and failure to attend the first week of class in HDFS 3411 and 3413.
+Ineligible Registration – The College of Human Sciences reserves the right to drop any ineligibly registered student from a course for reasons such as lower- or upper-division rule infractions, lack of prerequisites, GPA requirements, and failure to attend the first week of class in HDFS 3311 and 3313.
 Courses taken ineligibly are not used in the degree program.

 The concentrations in youth development and family and consumer sciences extension education can also be completed as a minor.
 The 18-hour minor in youth development provides a foundation in human development targeting developmental issues unique to adolescence.
 Students will learn to work with youth audiences, particularly in promoting comprehensive wellness and leadership development.
 The 18-hour family and consumer sciences extension education minor consists of extension-based program development and evaluation, including an internship.
 For information on other concentration areas listed above, see individual program sections of the catalog.

 Students are also required to complete the core curriculum required by both the university